-We close the discussion on the basic RAS model and the induced control problem by presenting an RAS taxonomy that has been instrumental for the systematic investigation of the RAS behavioral control problem of deadlock avoidance.
-The main RAS classes recognized by this taxonomy are defined by 1) the structure that is supported for the process sequential logic and 2) the structure of the resource-allocation requests that are posed by the various processing stages; the most prominent RAS classes with respect to these two classification attributes are presented in Table 1.
-Furthermore, more recent developments have revealed the significance of some additional RAS attributes when it comes to the analytical characterization of the qualitative RAS dynamics and their control for deadlock avoidance.
-These new attributes include 1) the absence of resources with nonunit capacities, 2) the presence of cycling in the sequential logic of the RAS process types, and 3) the presence of RAS dynamics of an uncontrollable nature; this last feature can be further differentiated into a) uncontrollability with respect to the exact timing of a certain resource allocation and b) uncontrollability of the branching decisions of some underlying processes that possess alternate routings.
+Based on the structure of Based on the structure of the Process Sequential Logic the Requirement Vectors Single-Unit: Each stage Linear: Each process is defined by a linear sequence of stages requires a single unit Disjunctive: A number of from a single resource alternative process plans Single-Type: Each stage encoded by an acyclic digraph requires an arbitrary Merge-Split: Each process is number of units, but all a fork-join network from a single resource Complex: A combination of Conjunctive: Stages rethe above behaviors quire different resources at arbitrary levels been instrumental for the systematic investigation of the RAS behavioral control problem of deadlock avoidance.
+The main RAS classes recognized by this taxonomy are defined by (i) the structure that is supported for the process sequential logic, and (ii) the structure of the resource allocation requests that are posed by the various processing stages; the most prominent RAS classes w.r.t. these two classification attributes are presented in Table I. Furthermore, more recent developments have revealed the significance of some additional RAS attributes when it comes to the analytical characterization of the qualitative RAS dynamics and their control for deadlock avoidance.
+These new attributes include (iii) the absence of resources with non-unit capacities, (iv) the presence of cycling in the sequential logic of the RAS process types, and (v) the presence of RAS dynamics of an uncontrollable nature; this last feature can be further differentiated into (a) uncontrollability w.r.t. the exact timing of a certain resource allocation and (b) uncontrollability of the branching decisions of some underlying process that possesses alternate routings.
 We shall make extensive use of this taxonomy as we further detail the current theory on the RAS deadlock avoidance problem.